Soykaa/jb-test-task-gen-tests/README.md

    Adding keywords (final, static) in places where necessary
 3. Bug fixes.

-  - I guess getEnergy should just return the current energy level, not increase it by one
+- I guess `getEnergy` should just return the current energy level, not increase it by one
 - Since distance is a module, car has Math.abs missing in the driveTo method (this seems to be where `testPerson` was already going)
 - Since the action takes place in a 2D world, it makes sense that the coordinates should be two-dimensional
 - In `addEnergy()` fueling should be before driving
+- Add checks to `getClosestChargingStation` and `getClosestGasStation` - because each type of the car should have its own station

 4. Other stuff.

 - Magic constants
 - Additional value checks (for example in `Car` constructor) - to make it correct
+- Make `energy`-connected variables double everywhere (it should be double because of computations connected with distances)

 ## Time, time, time: TODO

 - add (more) value checks
 - check the overall logic (this requires more time, and I don't have enough of it) and improve it
 - cover the unit with tests - at least 2-3 per method (I wish I had a bit more time..)
 - write larger tests (for example, integration tests, which will have time)
 - additional refactoring (if necessary)